-9.4.1.2 General Purpose Commands - ZAP provides six single-character, general purpose commands.
+10.4.1.2 General Purpose Commands - ZAP provides six single-character, general purpose commands.
 You use these commands for calculating displacements, verifying location contents, and exiting from ZAP.
 You can enter some of the commands on the command line with no other parameters.
-Section 9.7 describes the format for specifying these commands.

-9.4.1.3 (RETURN) Key - Unless there is another value or command on the line, the <RETURN> key closes the current location as modified and opens the next sequential location.
-ZAP commands take effect only after you press the <RETURN> key.
+10.4.1.3 (RETURN) Key - Unless there is another value or command on the line, the (RETURN) key closes the current location as modified and opens the next sequential location.
+ZAP commands take effect only after you press the (RETURN) key.

-9.4.2 ZAP Internal Registers
+10.4.2 ZAP Internal Registers